fulldata-git/ADFMonitoring/README.md

 ## Full Data ADF Monitoring - The complete solution

-In addition to the gathering the base ADF monitoring data we can help you to visualize trends and resolve ADF pipeline challenges to minimize cost and maximize efficiency.
+In addition to the gathering the base ADF monitoring data we can help you to visualize trends and resolve ADF pipeline challenges on a monthly subscription basis to minimize cost and maximize efficiency.
+For support please contact us at info@fulldata.nl or visit our website https://fulldata.nl to know more.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)